Getting a job at Automattic

 People being kind does not mean it’s easy to get hired.
-On the contrary, it’s been by far the most demanding process I joined.
+On the contrary, it’s been by far the most demanding hiring process in my experience.
 I was fortunate to get a job, but I had to push myself to re-learn and get back to speed during the trial in a way I hardly could have done on my own.
-It was challenging and rewarding, and besides the outcome, you’ll learn a lot from that.
+It was challenging and rewarding, and beside the outcome, you’ll learn a lot from that.

-After a couple of months with Automattic, I can understand why we hire people this way.
-The process reflects your life as an Automattician, which is very valuable for you and the company, as you’re able to hit the ground running and get up to speed a lot faster.
+After joining Automattic, I understood why we hire people this way.
+The process reflects your life as an Automattician, which is very valuable for you and the company, as you’re able to progress quickly when you join.

-Automattic’s hiring process is amazingly inclusive and removes a lot of bias, which are two difficult things to achieve the traditional way.
+Automattic’s hiring process is amazingly inclusive and removes a lot of bias, which is difficult to achieve the traditional way.
 It’s also not just about technical skills.
 It evaluates many aspects, including how fast you can learn, autonomy, written communication, asynchronous work, problem-solving, adapting to constant change, teamwork, and much more.

 Companies hiring engineers via whiteboard exercises and algorithm tests should think again.
-Someone willing to sit down with HackerRank or Cracking the Coding Interview for a few weeks will likely pass, but you won’t get a feeling of the things that help create a long-lasting culture of continuous learning, support, and autonomy.
+Someone willing to sit down with HackerRank or Cracking the Coding Interview for a few weeks will likely pass, but you won’t understand the things that help create a long-lasting culture of continuous learning, support, and autonomy.

 If you’re thinking about applying to Automattic, go for it.
 Even if you don’t get a job, it’s a huge learning opportunity and there’s always the chance to re-apply.

-I’d love to hear your thoughts and answer questions, so please leave them in the comments below, and feel free to reach out on Twitter anytime.
+I’d love to hear your thoughts and answer questions, so please leave them in the comments below, and feel free to reach out on Twitter at any time.